rithikKsingh/solidity_tut/solidity/Foudary/fundMe_ReadMe.md

 Run `forge test --help` to explore the options.

-n short, in our specific case:
+In short, in our specific case:

 1. Forge identified all the files in the test folder, went into the only file available and ran the `setUp` function.
 2. After the setup is performed it goes from top to bottom in search of public/external functions that start with `test`.
 3. All of them will be called and the conclusion of their execution will be displayed.
 By that we mean it will run all the `assert` statements it can find and if all evaluate to `true` then the test will pass.
 If one of the `assert` statements evaluates to `false` the test will fail.

+---